 However, auricular acupuncture lends itself to treatment by people from other therapies, such as osteopaths, chiropractors, naturopaths, psychotherapists, physiotherapists, nurses, even dentists and doctors!
 To get results they often don’t need much training.

 Self acupuncture using ear points isn’t easy because you can’t see what you’re doing!

 But it’s not difficult to locate sore points yourself, and then rub or press them.
 Sometimes, because of the way the nerves in the ear are reflex to other parts of the body, this can be quick and effective at reducing pain.

 However, be warned: you may find you have small areas in the ear that are very sensitive to pressure!
-You might not know they were sore until you press them.
+You might not know they are sore until you press them.

 For a history of Ear Acupuncture, click here.